Computational-Psychiatry/SDS/README.md

 ## Assembler

-<p>Assembler converts a source folder to the raw directory format.<br>
+<p>Assembler converts a source folder to the raw directory format</p>
-There are two main steps involved:</p>

 #### Two main steps in Assembler